 There are many online or print publications and Web sites that can help with skill-building (both instrument and vocal), songwriting, and almost anything else you can think of related to music.
 These resources are full of reviews and ads for great gear, new music, promotion services, and more.
 Here are just a few:

-There are a number of excellent professional recording studios in North Carolina.
+There are a number of excellent professional recording studios in North Carolina, with long lists of clients and projects.
 To name a few:

 - Manifold Recording, Pittsboro